chgio/femto-hopper/data/templates.md

 The following apps support *backing up and restoring* via one or more **user-owned** files.

-The sections in their respective files which are meaningful towards the purpose of `mt-hopper` are exemplified and explained in the following.
+The sections in their respective files which are meaningful towards the purpose of Femto-hopper are exemplified and explained in the following.

 ## Daylio